pandeydeep9/ECNP/README.md

 # ECNP Code
 This is the repository for the Code of Evidential Conditional Neural Processes <br />

+##Appendix
+The appendix and supplimentary works of the paper are provided in appendix.pdf file

 ## This code requires
 * Python3
 * Pytorch